 It's been a long journey towards really loving myself more -- accepting my flaws, embracing my strengths, and letting go of my perceptions of other people's perceptions of me.
 I'm still learning to define success on my own terms; I'm always a work in progress (we all are), but I'm learning more and more that my happiness really doesn't rely on external definitions of success.

-I had been also interested in coaching for a while, having been exposed to it in different forms throughout the years.
+I had been interested in coaching for a while, having been exposed to it in different forms throughout the years.
 Since 2013, I've been low-commitment dipping my toes in it, primarily for my own personal development, and also because I believed that motivation played a huge role in encouraging pro-environmental behavior.
 I took what I found useful from my initial exposure to Neuro-Linguistic Programming at motivational training and coaching company I worked briefly at in 2013.

 In 2018, I began thinking about pursuing coaching again, due to various influences and also tagging along to the International Coach Federation Philippines events my mom (an executive coach) would attend or lead.
 This time, I began wondering if I might be able to serve others as a "sustainability coach" -- whether it was supporting them through a particular personal or professional sustainability challenge or goal, or simply providing support in life more generally while they work towards living more mindfully and sustainably.